openshiba/stats/README.md

-# stats
+# Shiba Stats
-Dashboard to display various stats about the Shiba ecosystem
+Dashboard to display various stats about the Shiba ecosystem.

+Coming soon...